Future Events

 Full details of exhibition-day timetable, show schedule and other useful information will be available in a link on this page later in the year.
 This new show page will also have insider tips from one of our judges on how to help your exhibit stand out so keep a look out.

-Our new ‘Tours & Events’ manager is now making plans for a Tour of Derbyshire Gardens including a visit to the spectacular rhododendron collection at Dunge Valley Gardens.
-Details will be shared with SRS members via email and this page will be updated in due course.
+Plans are now in place for a Tour of Derbyshire Gardens including a visit to the spectacular rhododendron collection at Dunge Valley Gardens.
+Details coming very soon!

 Tayside Gardens Tour summery